🧡 Skip to main content🔍 Skip to search

 Change current folder to C:\PING

-Once set, click OK to return to Task Wizard.
-Note that C:\PING\ folder has to created before running the Task.
+Once set, click OK to return to the Task Wizard.
+Note that the C:\PING\ folder has to be created before running the Task.
 The good idea is to create it right at this point.

 Ping DNS…

-If the DNS server is not reachable, the domain names are not resolved causing the inability to reach the remote server machine.
-Let us ping domain name server (DNS) to verify whether domain name of the server (host name) can be resolved into IP address (and hence is not the cause of connectivity problems).
+If the DNS server is not reachable, the domain names are not resolved, causing the inability to reach the remote server machine.
+Let us ping the domain name server (DNS) to verify whether the domain name of the server (host name) can be resolved into an IP address (and hence is not the cause of connectivity problems).

-Add Run CMD Command Action and configure it to ping the domain name server (for example, 8.8.8.8).
-Additionally, we need to save the pinging result into a text file to add it later to email report.
-Thus, we have to use redirection operator bigger than > character and file name to make the ping command use file as it's output instead of screen.
+Add the Run CMD Command Action and configure it to ping the domain name server (for example, 8.8.8.8).
+Additionally, we need to save the pinging result into a text file to add it later to the email report.
+Thus, we have to use the redirection operator bigger than > character and a file name to make the ping command use a file as its output instead of the screen.

 Enter ping 8.8.8.8 >dns.txt into the Command line input.